rahulgopinath/rahulgopinath.github.io/_posts/2018-11-18-mutant-immortals.markdown

 The interesting thing here is that the mutation testers need not be human.
 Given a simple sample space explorer as in [xmutant.py](https://github.com/vrthra/xmutant.py) [4], one can turn it loose on the complete set of mutants, and let it kill $$ K_1 $$, and let your own test suite that you are evaluating kill $$ K_2 $$ mutants, then the above formula can be applied to get an estimate of K.

+The main assumption we made here is that all mutants are equally hard to catch.
+However, that can be overcome by using more complex estimators.
+See Accettura et al.[5] for details.

 ### References

 * [1] Jorge López, Natalia Kushik, Nina Yevtushenko [Source Code Optimization using Equivalent Mutants